qiboteam/qibo/doc/source/advancedexamples.rst

 function should, by definition, satisfy the properties s(0, p) = 0 and s(1, p) = 1 for any p, otherwise errors will be raised.

-The state evolution functionality described in the previous example can also be used for simulating adiabatic evolution.
+All state evolution functionality described in the previous example can also be used for simulating adiabatic evolution.
 The solver can be specified during the initialization of the :class:`qibo.models.AdiabaticEvolution` model and a Trotter decomposition may be used with the exponential solver.
-The Trotter decomposition will be used automatically if ``h0`` and ``h1`` are defined using the :class:`qibo.base.hamiltonians.TrotterHamiltonian` object.
-For pre-coded Hamiltonians this can be done simply as
+The Trotter decomposition will be used automatically if ``h0`` and ``h1`` are defined using as :class:`qibo.base.hamiltonians.TrotterHamiltonian` objects.
+For pre-coded Hamiltonians this can be done simply as:

 .. code-block::  python

+    from qibo import hamiltonians, models

+    # Define ``TrotterHamiltonian``s
     h0 = hamiltonians.X(nqubits, trotter=True)
     h1 = hamiltonians.TFIM(nqubits, h=0, trotter=True)
+    # Perform adiabatic evolution using the Trotter decomposition
+    evolution = models.AdiabaticEvolution(h0, h1, lambda t: t, dt=1e-1)
+    final_state = evolution(final_time=1.0)

+When Trotter evolution is used, it is also possible to execute on multiple devices by passing an ``accelerators`` dictionary in the creation of the :class:`qibo.evolution.AdiabaticEvolution` model.

 Note that ``h0`` and ``h1`` should have the same type, either both :class:`qibo.base.hamiltonians.Hamiltonian` or both :class:`qibo.base.hamiltonians.TrotterHamiltonian`.
-When Trotter evolution is used, it is also possible to execute on multiple devices by passing an ``accelerators`` dictionary in the creation of the :class:`qibo.evolution.AdiabaticEvolution` model.
-In addition, when :class:`qibo.base.hamiltonians.TrotterHamiltonian` is used, then ``h0`` and ``h1`` should have the same part structure, otherwise it will not be possible to add them in order to create the total Hamiltonian.
+When :class:`qibo.base.hamiltonians.TrotterHamiltonian` is used, then ``h0`` and ``h1`` should also have the same part structure, otherwise it will not be possible to add them in order to create the total Hamiltonian.
+For more information on this we refer to :meth:`qibo.base.hamiltonians.TrotterHamiltonian.is_compatible`.
-If the given Hamiltonians do not have the same part structure and ``h0`` consists only of one-body terms then Qibo will use an automatic algorithm (:meth:`qibo.base.hamiltonians.TrotterHamiltonian.make_compatible`) to rearrange the terms of ``h0`` so that it matches the part structure of ``h1``.
+If the given Hamiltonians do not have the same part structure and ``h0`` consists of one-body terms only then Qibo will use an automatic algorithm (:meth:`qibo.base.hamiltonians.TrotterHamiltonian.make_compatible`) to rearrange the terms of ``h0`` so that it matches the part structure of ``h1``.
 It is important to note that in some applications making ``h0`` and ``h1``